linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 02.11.2024
+- Topic: Vote Free Speech
+- Directory: /posts/2024/November/02
+- Description: ``` 📢 On November 4th, it’s about more than a vote – it’s about the freedom of speech!
+Choose #FreeSpeech as the foundation of #Web4! 🗳️ Let’s stand together for a world where every voice matters.
+Learn more: https://trump.web4.one 🌐✊ ```

 ### 01.11.2024
 - Topic: November & Linkspreed x Web4
 - Directory: /posts/2024/November/01